AanyaGarg1/AUTOJUDGE/SUBMISSION_SUMMARY.md

 | Saved models | ✅ | model.json, metrics.json |
 | Detailed report (4–8 pages) | ✅ | REPORT.md + PDF |

-**13 out of 14 items completed** ✅
-**2 items need your input** (demo video & student info) 🔄

----

-## 💡 Pro Tips

-1. **Before recording demo video:**
-   - Test backend and frontend on a fresh terminal
-   - Have 3–4 test problems ready
-   - Ensure no errors in console
-   - Record at 1080p for clarity

-2. **When converting REPORT.md to PDF:**
-   - Check formatting is preserved
-   - Verify tables are readable
-   - Check that code snippets display correctly
-   - Ensure images (if any) are visible

-3. **When submitting to GitHub:**
-   - Make your repo public
-   - Add a .gitignore if not present (exclude node_modules/)
-   - Pin the README so it's prominent
-   - Add topics/tags (e.g., "machine-learning", "competitive-programming", "react")

-4. **When presenting to professors:**
-   - Have the web UI running and ready to test
-   - Be able to explain the 7 features and why they matter
-   - Understand the Random Forest algorithm
-   - Have confusion matrix and metrics memorized

 ---

 ## 📚 Additional Resources